Plan and organize your research

 It is common to be working on several projects at once, or to come back to your work after a period of time.
 Annotations will greatly increase your efficiency.
 Instead of re-reading the whole case to remember why it seemed important, you can quickly refer to a few highlighted passages and your notes regarding the issues to which the case relates.

 In order to conduct your research in an orderly fashion, it is necessary to keep a list of the sources you have reviewed.
 A complete research bibliography will contain the following information:

 - title, author and year (or most current release date) for texts, citation for periodical articles, page or paragraph references for helpful or damaging passages

 - headings and classification numbers used in searching digest and encyclopaedia services, and the currency date for the topics searched

 - databases searched, date of search, and search string used

-- headings used for searching in case reporter indices, and the volume number of the most recent paper part checked
+- headings used for searching indices, and date of index

-- case citations for cases reviewed, references to page numbers for helpful or damaging passages, and a record of where and when you noted up the case
+- case citations for cases reviewed, references to paragraph or page numbers for helpful or damaging passages, and a record of where and when you noted up the case

 Although a checklist does not permit a detailed record, it will help you keep track of your research, and will also remind you of sources to consult.
 This site includes a sample checklist.
 All sources listed on the checklist do not have to be checked for every research project.
 Conversely, the checklist is not exhaustive.
 Additional sources should be consulted depending on the nature of your project.